 Get ’em before they sprout!

-Let grass growth determine the best time for a pre-emergence herbicide.
+Let grass growth determine the best time for a pre-emergence herbicide for getting rid of crabgrass.
 Apply it after your second regular mowing in the spring.

 Photo 2: Application

 Apply crabgrass pre-emergence granules with a spreader, especially around driveways and walks and also alongside the neighbor’s crabgrass-infested yard.